-Fertility requires healthy sperm from the male to successfully make its way to a healthy egg, penetrate the egg and for that egg to successfully implant in the lining of the uterus.
+Fertility is your ability to create a pregnancy.
+It requires healthy sperm from a male to successfully make its way to a woman’s healthy egg, penetrate the egg and for that egg to successfully implant in the lining of the uterus.
 A problem at any of these steps can affect your fertility.

-Infertility is defined as 12 months of regular unprotected intercourse without conception or pregnancy.
+Infertility is defined as 12 months of regular unprotected intercourse without conception.

 What affects fertility?

-- Fertility declines with age.
-Women are born with all the eggs they will ever have and these are either released at ovulation, around mid-month of your cycle, disappear or deteriorate
+- Fertility declines with age – especially the age of the woman’s eggs, but also the man’s sperm.
+Women are born with all the eggs they will ever have and these are either released at ovulation or reduce in quality and quantity over time

-- Being overweight or underweight can reduce fertility by causing hormonal changes and ovulation problems
+- Being significantly overweight or underweight can reduce fertility by causing hormonal changes and ovulation problems

-- A strong relationship exists between both active and passive smoking and fertility problems
+- There is strong evidence linking both active and passive smoking to fertility problems

 - Sexually transmissible infections (STIs), particularly chlamydia and gonorrhoea, can affect the fertility of women and men

-- Repeated exposure to heavy metals and industrial chemicals may reduce fertility and increase the risk of miscarriage and birth defects
+- Industrial chemicals and heavy metals (eg, lead, mercury) can affect a woman’s fertility.
+Repeated exposure to them may reduce fertility and increase the risk of miscarriage and birth defects.

-When you start trying for a baby there are many things that can help you.
-This includes being the healthiest you can be, managing stress and generally caring for yourself.
-Understanding about ovulation, and when the best time is to try for conception, can also help.
+When you start trying for a baby, there are many things that can help you.
+This includes looking after your general health, managing stress and generally caring for yourself.
+Understanding ovulation, and when the best time is to try for conception, is critical.

 See your doctor for pre-pregnancy planning.
 This may include:

-- a reproductive health check including a detailed history and examination looking for genetic or medical conditions, medication and substance use, and an immunisation review (eg whooping cough and rubella)
+- a reproductive health check, including a detailed history and examination looking for genetic or medical conditions, medication and substance use (such as alcohol and tobacco), and an immunisation review (eg whooping cough and rubella)

 For more information go to https://www.jeanhailes.org.au/health-a-z/fertility-pregnancy